Wallows: 2019–2021: Nothing Happens and Remote EP

 Wallows embarked on another leg of their Nothing Happens Tour in February 2020, for 15 additional stops.
 The band partnered with local non-profit charities in each of the cities in this leg of the tour such as Project Lazarus and the LGBT Center of Raleigh.
 Before each show, the band posted a list of donatable items for their attendees to bring (with the incentive of donating being a free Wallows pin) on their social media accounts, and were able to garner a plethora of items to donate after each show.
 In an interview with 97X, a Tampa radio station, Minnette remarked that the nonprofit organization they partnered with in Fort Lauderdale, Florida, Handy Inc., shared that Wallows fans had brought an equivalent of five months' worth of supplies to the band's show.

 On March 20, 2020, Wallows released a new single "OK" alongside a music video.
 On September 9, 2020, Wallows released another single "Nobody Gets Me (Like You)" alongside the announcement for their second major EP, Remote that was released on October 23, 2020.
 On February 15, 2021, Wallows announced a deluxe version of Remote alongside the release of a new single "Quarterback".
 The deluxe edition was released on February 19, 2021, with two new tracks, the previously released single, "OK", and a remixed version of "OK" that features Remi Wolf and Solomonophonic.

+2021–present: Tell Me That It's Over, Model, and More

 On September 30, 2021, Wallows released the single "I Don't Want to Talk".
 This song is the lead single off of their sophomore album, Tell Me That It's Over, released on March 25, 2022.
-Wallows embarked on their Tell Me That It's Over Tour in April 2022 and will be touring throughout 2022 and into 2023.
+Wallows embarked on their Tell Me That It's Over Tour in April 2022 and toured throughout 2022 and into 2023.
+Wallows performed at Coachella 2022 which was headlined by Harry Styles, Billie Eilish and The Weeknd x Swedish House Mafia.

+On February 16, 2024, Wallows released "Your Apartment", the lead single from their third album.
+On March 5, 2024, Wallows announced the album, Model, which was released on May 24, 2024, along with the announcement of the single "Calling After Me", which was issued on March 21, 2024.
+Along with the announcement of Model Wallows released a short film to accompany the album.
+Wallows released two new singles titled "Bad Dream" and "A Warning" on April 26, 2024 and May 10, 2024, respectively.

+On January 10, 2025, Wallows released the single "Your New Favorite Song".
+A month later on February 7, 2025, the band announced their third EP, titled More, which released on March 28, 2025.
+A second single, "Coffin Change," was released on February 20.